What is a non-conforming loan?

-Limits run as high as 822,375 in higher cost areas and Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
+Limits run as high as 548,250 in higher-cost areas and Alaska, Hawaii, Guam, and the U.S. Virgin Islands.

-So, if you need to borrow more than your local FHFA ceiling allows, you’ll need a non-conforming loan in the shape of a jumbo loan.
+So, if you need to borrow a loan amount that’s larger than your local FHFA ceiling allows, you’ll need a non-conforming loan in the shape of a jumbo loan.

 Sometimes, a person applying for a mortgage can’t tick all of Fannie and Freddie’s boxes even if he or she is clearly a sound borrower.